TrialAndErrror/TnE_Assistant/README.md

 Trial and Errror Assistant is a voice-activated interface that allows you to quickly and efficiently access the information and media across the web.

+If you'd like a video overview of how it works, and how it compares to popular assistants on the market today, check out the "What is Amazon Alexa" video on our YouTube channel here: https://youtu.be/xQJ-3PbJoYY

+I also have a more in-depth explanation in the "What is Code" video, where I go over how the main function works in more detail: https://youtu.be/HYN_cM5vYZo

 ## Special Thanks

 Thank you to the following people for helping make this project possible: